 – Graphic based

-This is visual based content like social memes, banners, and infographics that are easily shared on sites like Pinterest, Instagram and paid advertising platforms like Google Adwords.
+This is visual-based content like social memes, banners, and infographics that are easily shared on sites like Pinterest, Instagram and paid advertising platforms like Google Adwords.
 These are essentially graphics that contain information that appeals to your target audience.
 One of the biggest benefits of graphic-based content is that it’s often more entertaining and informative than just plain text.

 Audio content, especially in the form of podcasts and audiobooks is extremely popular.
-People can listen to audios anywhere they go.
+People can listen to audio anywhere they go.
 In the car, on the bus, while walking, at lunch, etc. It saves time and is extremely convenient.
 Audio content works well for many businesses, so don’t underestimate it.